Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: Preliminaries

-\begin{proof} For the first part of the lemma, let us assume the contrary: that $a_1$, $a_2$ are nodes of two distinct cycles within the same weakly connected component.
-The edges between $a_1$ and $a_2$ need to form a path (otherwise there would be a vertex with two predecessors).
-Assume the path leads from $a_1$ to $a_2$, and let $a_0$ be the first vertex which is both on the path and on $a_2$ cycle.
+For the first part of the lemma, we assume the contrary: that $a_1$, $a_2$ are nodes of two distinct cycles within the same weakly connected component.
+The edges between $a_1$ and $a_2$ must form a path (otherwise there would be a vertex with two predecessors).
+Assume the path leads from $a_1$ to $a_2$ and let $a_0$ be the first vertex which is both on the path and on the cycle of $a_2$.
 Then $a_0$ has two predecessors, which leads to a contradiction.

-For the second part of the lemma, we can argue as follows.
-If any vertex would have a sequence of predecessors which would not form a cycle, then by backtracking through the predecessors we could identify an infinite collection of distinct vertices.
-Therefore, there needs to be at least one root node for each vertex.
-The path from such root node to the given vertex needs to be unique, otherwise one could identify a vertex along the path with two predecessors.
-Finally, if there were two root nodes, from connectedness it follows that there must be a node with two predecessors on the edges between them. \end{proof}
+For the second part of the lemma we argue as follows.
+If any vertex has a sequence of predecessors that does not form a cycle, and does not have a root node, then by backtracking through the predecessors we could identify an infinite collection of distinct vertices.
+Therefore, there must be at least one root node for each vertex.
+The path from such a root node to the given vertex must be unique, otherwise one could identify a vertex along the path with two predecessors.
+Finally, it is impossible to have two distinct root nodes, as connectedness imposes that there would have to exist a node with two predecessors between them. \end{proof}

-\begin{remark} Under the assumptions of Lemma~\ref{graphlemma}, if the graph has a cycle, then the cycle serves the role of the root node; i.e. there are no paths from outside of the cycle to it (otherwise one vertex in the cycle would have two predecessors), and all vertices outside of the cycle have to be connected by a path from one of the vertices of the cycle (unique, up to the starting point within the cycle).
-This follows from the same arguments as in the second part of the proof of Lemma~\ref{graphlemma}.
-Further on we will refer to such cycle as the~\emph{root cycle}. \end{remark}
+\begin{remark} Under the assumptions of Lemma~\ref{graphlemma}, if the graph has a cycle, then the cycle enjoys properties similar to those of a root node: no paths go from outside the cycle to the cycle (otherwise one vertex in the cycle would have two predecessors), and all vertices outside the cycle must be connected by a path from one of the vertices of the cycle (a unique path, up to the starting point within the cycle).
+Later, we shall refer to such cycle as the \emph{root cycle}. \end{remark}